bytedreamer/Aporta/docs/_VirtualCardReader_Project_Goals.md

-## 2. Logic Permissions checks for deletes
+## 2. Permission checks for deletes
 Add logic to handle/prevent removing virtual reader from existing door assignment.

 ## 3. Logic reused for physical hardware assigned to doors